pgpglobal/staging/README.md

 <a id="instructions-and-documentation"></a>
 ## Instructions and Documentation

+Instructions and documentation can be found at the [PGP Global WIki](https://github.com/pgpglobal/PGPGlobal/wiki)

 Currently in progress - writing documentation for workflow, snippets, notes about site structure, editing, etc.

 See A current list of documentation files includes: